Gol

 #DEEDFA

 With solid visual guidelines, I worked to bring wireframes to life.
-Initial iterations felt messy and unpolished, however through experimentation I landed on a design that had personality without feeling cluttered.
+Initial iterations felt messy & unpolished, however through experimentation I landed on a design that had personality without feeling cluttered.

 Validation